Instrumental case: Ancient Greek

 The functions of the Proto-Indo-European instrumental case were taken over by the dative, so that the Greek dative has functions belonging to the Proto-Indo-European dative, instrumental, and locative.
 This is the case with the bare dative, and the dative with the preposition σύν sýn "with".
-It is possible, however, that Mycenean Greek had the instrumental case, which was later replaced by dative in all the Greek dialects.
+It is possible, however, that Mycenean Greek had the instrumental case, which was later replaced by dative in all the Greek dialects, and the instrumental suffix -φι(ν) was still used sometimes in Homeric Greek.

 Germanic

-Common Germanic inherited the Indo-European instrumental case, but in nouns, the case was almost entirely lost in Gothic, Old Norse, Old English and Old Frisian, which indicated the instrumental case with the dative inflection in all but a few relic forms.
+Proto-Germanic inherited the Indo-European instrumental case, but in nouns, the case was almost entirely lost in Gothic, Old Norse and Old Frisian, which indicated the instrumental case with the dative inflection in all but a few relic forms.
 Early Old High German and Old Saxon nouns do exhibit an instrumental case, for example Old High German wortu 'word' and Old Saxon hoƀu 'court', where the -u ending derives from a Proto-Indo-European instrumental inflection *-ō.
 In adjectives, no instrumental plural inflection can be reconstructed for Common Germanic, but the early West Germanic dialects did retain a distinctive instrumental singular strong adjective ending.
 Similarly, in demonstrative and interrogative pronouns, there is no evidence for distinctive instrumental plural inflections, but the West Germanic dialects and, less often, Old Norse and Gothic, retained distinctive instrumental singular forms.

+Old English

+The instrumental case is found in certain usages in Old English.
+It has left a legacy in Modern English, in the words "why" and "thus": 'why' is from hwy, the instrumental case of 'hwa / hwæt' (who / what) and 'thus' apparently from þys, the instrumental case of 'þes / þis' (this).

+Adjectives and the demonstrative and interrogative pronouns all have instrumental forms.
+Adverbs are commonly formed in Old English by adding -e to the adjective, which is the adjective's instrumental case.